Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Conclusion

 \section{Conclusion}

-This paper presents a novel approach leveraging Model-Agnostic Meta-Learning (MAML) for Tabla Stroke Transcription (TST) and Automatic Drum Transcription (ADT), addressing the challenge of limited annotated datasets.
-The proposed method effectively transcribes tabla strokes and drum sounds across diverse datasets, including scenarios with drum or tabla strokes alone, percussion instruments with melodic accompaniments, and the singer's voice, ensuring comprehensive validation and demonstrating robustness and adaptability.
+This paper proposes a novel Model-Agnostic Meta-Learning (MAML) based approach for Tabla Stroke Transcription (TST) and Automatic Drum Transcription (ADT), addressing challenges of limited annotated data and label heterogeneity.
+The method demonstrates effective transcription across diverse scenarios, including solo percussion, percussion with melodic accompaniments, and vocals, ensuring comprehensive validation and highlighting its robustness and adaptability.

-Following TST, two new $t\bar{a}la$ identification methods are introduced, contributing to rhythmic analysis in Hindustani music.
-Experimental results highlight the superiority of the MAML-based approach over existing methods, consistently achieving better performance with minimal labelled data.
+Following TST, two novel $t\bar{a}la$ identification methods are introduced, advancing rhythmic analysis in Hindustani music.
+Experimental results show that the MAML-based approach consistently outperforms existing methods, even with limited labelled data.

-Future work will focus on improving transcription accuracy for concert datasets with minimal labeled data, leveraging advanced music source separation techniques and active learning strategies.
+Future work will focus on enhancing transcription accuracy for Indian music concert datasets with limited labelled data by leveraging advanced source separation techniques tailored to Indian music.
+We also aim to curate a larger and more diverse collection of polyphonic recordings to support training and evaluation in realistic conditions.